Makume/ReturnOfReckoning-AddOns/README.md

 > | OptOut  | Auto OptOut in Public Quests |
 > | ExtendedWarScore  | Better Overview for the normal Warscore Window |
 > | Enemy  | UnitFramePart: Show group number<br>UnitFrames: Better updating of the visualization<br>Marks: Issue with disappearing<br>Enemy Lite: Removing all unnecessary features<br>General: Performance optimization |
-> | TimeInQueue  | Show time in queue for each scenario
 > | FollowTheLead  | GuardPack adaption for Main Assist or Lead
 > | Wbleadhelper | Function for Countdown/Timer for text messages like "Challenge Party 1" and 5 sec later ....